TOPAS-2545/TOPAS-2545/README.md

 * Python3
 * asn1c (https://github.com/vlm/asn1c)
+* A copy of the ISO1711.asn and ISO14927-1.asn ASN1 Files.

+# Running

+It is possible to test the build and run stages without the ASN1 files, to do this type:

+    make build_all run_all

+This will convert the source files into binary files that are then run.

+If the ASN1 is available, the additional generation and testing stages can be used:

+    make generate_all build_all run_all test_all

+This will re-generate the source code from the ASN1 and then builds it, runs and test the results.

+# Description

 ## Python example

 The Python example uses the asn1tools to perform the conversions.
+This is mainly used for the testing framework.

 ## C example